 This is the one.

 After getting what I hoped was a shot our client would approve of it was time to head home.
 As we clambered down – the well worn path is a lot easier on the way up – I noticed that there were lots of people appearing on the path out of the trees.
-It was nearly 10am and the buses will be arriving.
-Tourists staying in the B & B’s will have had their mighty breakfasts and will be fighting over a space in the carpark.
+It was nearly 10am and the buses were arriving.
+Tourists staying in the B & B’s had had their mighty breakfasts and far below fighting over a space in the carpark.
 I had definitely picked the best time to arrive but probably I should have left a little earlier.
-The Assistants will be spreading fear, panic and consternation amongst the masses below.
-Actually they didn’t, they had run themselves almost to a standstill and were content to give most people a wag of the tail as they passed but not much else.
+I have become wary of bus parties, within their ranks hide a minority of dog phobic people who turn to hysteria when they see a dog.
+There are lots of dogs on Skye.
+Anyway I was worried about nothing.
+They had run themselves almost to a standstill and were content to give most people a wag of the tail as they passed but not much else.
+Though some tourists still saw this as a sign of rabies.

 The Assistants take in the view.
 When I arrived at this spot I had to clean away a huge amount of sheep droppings.
 It seemed the sheep liked the view from here too.
 It is an almost daily battle between me and sheep.
 They want lots of their poo in my pictures and I am equally determined not to include it.